hyunstar11/Portfolio/ML&DL/ML/한정판 신발 리셀가 예측 모델/README.md

 ![스크린샷 2023-11-12 오후 11 58 40](https://github.com/hyunstar11/Portfolio/assets/90128775/b74de6d6-297d-4114-8a1f-671854fa879e)

-- Results from the baseline model essentially yielded no real insight
+- Results from the baseline model provided limited insights into the underlying data structure.
+The metrics suggested that the baseline model's predictive performance is poor, potentially no better than a model that would make random predictions or simply predict the average outcome without any input features.
 - Given the possible limitations of simpler models, a progression to more complex models such as Linear Regression, Random Forest, XGBoost, LightGBM, and an Ensemble Model was considered.
 These models are known for their ability to handle complex datasets with sophisticated feature interactions.
 - To mitigate the risk of overfitting, various feature selection methods were employed.
 A careful comparison between the MAE and cross-validation MAE (MAE CV) for each model was conducted, ensuring that the models not only fit the training data well but also generalize effectively to new data.
 - Among the models tested, the Ensemble Model demonstrated superior performance.
 It achieved a lower MAE in cross-validation (20.25 for MAE CV compared to 31.90 for the Ensemble's standard MAE), which indicates that the model has strong generalization capabilities across different data subsets, an essential quality for robust predictive modeling.